rachelstarry/elsevier-editors/README.md

 # elsevier-editors
-Scripts and data for Elsevier journals' editorial boards
+Scripts for scraping data on Elsevier journals' editorial boards, and resulting data (2019)